StaticSpark/use-local-storage-sync/src/hooks/use-local-storage-sync/README.md

 Use Local Storage Sync is compatible with Server Side Rendered Applications, like Next JS.

+## Example usage

+An abstract example of load logic using initialization value, to avoid infinite load loops.
+If you persist and load data to data stores bi-directionally.

+    const [showMenu, setShowMenu, showMenuError, showMenuInitialized] = useLocalStorageSync("showSettingsMenu", true)

+    useEffect(()=>{
+        if(showMenuInitialized){
+            // do things that might otherwise cause side effects
+            // update redux store to localStorage value, after initialization }
+    },[showMenu])

+    useEffect(()=>{
+        if(showMenuInitialized){
+            // do things that might otherwise cause side effects
+            // update localStorage value, after initialization and when state is updated setShowMenu(state.showMenu)
+        }
+    },[state.showMenu])

+A simpler example

+    const [defaultSearchTime, setDefaultSearchTime] = useLocalStorageSync("DefaultSearchTime", 60)
+    setDefaultSearchTime(50)

 ## Parameters:

 1. Value Key Name